atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 - weakly-typed plugin client AAPXS reply handler: a caller would need to deserialize the AAPXS binary and continue the client extension call, but it is totally optional.
   - If it was an asynchronous call, then the `aapxs_completion_callback` should be invoked.

+## Plugin extension proxies and Host extension proxies

+AAP allows untyped extensions to pass around the processing, but sometimes typed proxies are required:

+- binder-client-as-plugin `get_extension()` needs AAPXS to return strongly-typed plugin extensions.
+- LocalPluginInstance needs to implement `AndroidAudioPluginHost` against the loaded plugin (e.g. at instantiation time), and it contains `get_extension` function that is supposed to return strongly-typed host extensions.

+To make them happen, we need `AAPXSDefinition` to provide such strongly-typed extensions.
+They lead to `get_plugin_extension_proxy()` and `get_host_extension_proxy()` member function pointers in the type.